 Module 1- Foraging Basics (April): This Module provides a solid place for the beginning forager to start, and is a great review for those with a bit more experience.
 In addition to the seasonal plants, topics covered will include safety, sustainability, what types of things you should take with you when foraging, harvesting tips and tricks, and how to set up a foraging journal so that you can keep track of everything you will be learning throughout the Foraging 101 course.

-Module 2- Top 10s (May): In addition to the seasonal plants for the month, this Module will cover several top 10 lists for foragers in Michigan.
+Module 2- Top 10s (May): In addition to the seasonal plants for the month, this Module will cover several top 10 lists for foragers in Great Lakes, Midwest, and Northeast.
 The list topics include 10 herbaceous plants, 10 woody plants, mushrooms, 10 leafy greens, 10 fruits, 10 roots, 10 staple starches, 10 medicinals, 10 bushcraft plants, an 2 lists of things to avoid: 10 toxic plants and mushrooms, and 10 common non-forage plants.

 Module 3 (June): How to Find What You Want- You know what the plant looks like, you know it’s in season, why can’t you find it anywhere?
 Knowing where to look for the plants you want is a skill you can learn.
 This Module will cover several important ecology concepts, emphasizing information that can help you find what you are looking for.
 We will also talk about mapping the ecological communities in your foraging territory.

 Module 4 (July): Intro to Plants- This Module introduces foragers to the concepts and terminology of botany.
 We will also review the essentials of plant anatomy and physiology.
 As usual the focus will be on the aspects of these topics that are useful to foragers.